Foreign Bodies in the Ear, Nose, and Throat

 The most common symptom of a foreign body in the nose is nasal drainage.
 The drainage appears only on the side of the nose with the object and often has a bad odor.
 In some cases, the child may also have a bloody nose.

-Treatment of a foreign body in the nose involves prompt removal of the object by your child's physician.
+Treatment of a foreign body in the nose involves prompt removal of the object by your child's healthcare provider.
 Sedating the child is sometimes necessary in order to remove the object successfully.
-This may have to be performed in the hospital, depending on the extent of the problem and the cooperation of the child.
-The following are some of the techniques that may be used by your child's physician to remove the object from the nose:
+The following are some of the techniques that may be used by your child's healthcare provider to remove the object from the nose:

-After removal of the object, your child's physician may prescribe nose drops or antibiotic ointments to treat any possible infections.
+After removal of the object, your child's healthcare provider may prescribe nose drops or antibiotic ointments to treat any possible infections.

-A foreign body in the airway (choking) constitutes a medical emergency and requires immediate attention.
+A foreign body in the throat can cause choking and is a medical emergency and needs immediate attention.
 The foreign body can get stuck in many different places within the airway.
-According to the American Academy of Pediatrics, death by choking is a leading cause of death and injury among children younger than four years of age.
+According to the American Academy of Pediatrics, death by choking is a leading cause of death and injury among children younger than 4 years of age.

 As with other foreign body problems, children tend to put things into their mouths when they are bored or curious.
 The child may then inhale deeply and the object may become lodged in the "airway" tube (trachea) instead of the "eating" tube (esophagus).
 Food may be the cause of obstruction in children who do not have a full set of teeth to chew completely, or those children who simply do not chew their food well.
-Children also do not have complete coordination of the mouth and tongue which may also lead to problems.
-Children under the age of four years are in the greatest danger of choking on small objects, including, but not limited to, the following:
+Children also do not have complete coordination of the mouth and tongue, which may also lead to problems.
+Children under the age of 4 years are in the greatest danger of choking on small objects, including:

 Children need to be watched very closely to avoid a choking emergency.

-Foreign body ingestion requires immediate medical attention.
-The following are the most common symptoms that may indicate a child is choking.
-However, each child may experience symptoms differently.
-Symptoms may include:
+Foreign body ingestion needs immediate medical attention.
+The following are the most common symptoms that may indicate a child is choking:

 Choking or gagging when the object is first inhaled